Back to Silas S. Brown's home page

 can calibrate the gamma setting to your monitor).

-If you use the "Wineskin Winery" wrapper on a Mac, the
+If you use the "Wineskin Winery" wrapper on an old Mac, the

 .reg files will be located in your application's